Can You Put Holes in Apartment Walls? A Guide for Renters

 When you rent an apartment, you will probably want to make it feel like home.
 One way you can do that is to hang pictures and other things on the walls.
 But before you grab your hammer, you might wonder, can you put holes in your apartment walls?

 You can generally put small holes in your apartment walls, as long as you fix the holes before you move-out.
 Otherwise, you will likely have to pay for damages or surrender your security deposit.
-Of course, each lease is different, and you should check your specific requirements to make sure you’re compliant.
+Each lease is different, check your specific requirements to make sure you’re compliant.

 While that may seem like a simple answer, understand that there are nuances to this.
 In this article, we’ve simply compiled the general rules that we’ve learned from renting 8 different apartments over the past several years.